robotic-amoeba/exercise3/proxyService-messageapp/doc/README.md

   Requests are limited to a certain amount.
 Namely, 100 requests every 15 minutes.
   If you exceed over that limit, you will receive this message.

-  -Server error when requesting the message service || status 500
+  -Error when requesting the message service || status 500

   As you may know, this API works as a proxy of another service.
 If that messaging service fails, this error is sent.

+  -Server timeout || status 500

+  The server took too long to answer.
+Even though, your request may had been handled correctly.

   -Server error || status 500